 My Journey as a Writer

-Over time, I have come to realize a deep passion for children's books.
 I love reading, writing, and editing.
 I love working with authors to transform their stories.
 I love getting to know characters (and authors through their characters).
-My writing has always been one of my ministries.
-My time at Zondervan was transforming.
+My writing has always been a calling, and over time, I have come to realize a deep passion for children's books.

-In college at Ohio Wesleyan University, I helped found a student-run, "rag" newspaper called The Righteous Times (think The Onion).
-During college I was a summer intern for Hamptons magazine.
-After college I worked as a reporter and newspaper advertising salesperson for The Greenwood Gazette.
-I also worked for a landscaping company, real estate title company, ice cream store, movie theater, and a fruit-and-nut kiosk.
-I also worked as an ear-piercer at the mall, a waitress, a hostess, and more.
-Until I found my calling -- children's books.
+In college at Ohio Wesleyan University, I helped found a student-run, "rag" newspaper called The Righteous Times (i.e. The Onion), and I interned for Hamptons magazine.
+After graduation, I worked as a reporter and advertising executive for The Greenwood Gazette newspaper.
+Along the way, I also worked for a landscaping company, real-estate title company, ice cream store, movie theater, an ear-piercer at the mall, at a fruit-and-nut kiosk, waitress, hostess, and more, until my epiphany moment.

-In 1992, at the Midwinter Children's Literature Conference at Butler University, I was called to this profession.
-Hearing Patricia MacLachlan speak inspired me deeply, and I thought of myself as a child, how I rode my bike to my library nearly every day, and how books saved my life during my tumultuous adolescent years.
-I decided right then I would write for children.
+In 1992, at the Midwinter Children's Literature Conference at Butler University, I heard Patricia MacLachlan speak, and I thought of myself as a child, how I rode my bike to my library nearly every day, and how books saved my life during my tumultuous adolescent years.
+I was deeply inspired, and I decided right then I would write for children.